Batsmen under control — for now — at Cricket World Cup

 Any tournament in England is likely to have some rain — in any month — but the first 10 Cricket World Cup games were all completed.

-Sri Lanka beat Afghanistan on Tuesday in a match reduced to 41-over innings because of rain.
+Persistent rain prevented any play at all in the 11th game between Pakistan and Sri Lanka, however, at Bristol’s County Ground on Friday.

-Persistent rain prevented any morning play in the 11th game between Pakistan and Sri Lanka at Bristol’s County Ground.
-Stay tuned.
+It was only the second match across five men’s Cricket World Cup tournaments in England, dating back to 1975, that not a single ball was bowled in a game.

 STOKES AWAY